hbctraining/Training-modules/IntroR_practical_online_resource/Practical_comprehensive.md

      Follow the instructions below to build your plot.
 Write the code you used and provide the final image.

-     - Read in the metadata file ("Mov10_full_meta.txt") to a variable called `meta` using the `read.delim()` function.
+     - Read in the metadata file ("Mov10_full_meta.txt") to a variable called `counts_meta` using the `read.delim()` function.
 Be sure to specify the row names are in column 1 and the delimiter/column separator is a tab ("/t").

      - Read in the count matrix file ("normalized_counts.txt") to a variable called `data` using the `read.delim()` function and specifying there are row names in column 1 and the tab delimiter.

-     - Create a vector called `expression` that contains the normalized count values from the row in normalized_counts that corresponds to the MOV10 gene.
+     - Create a variable called `expression` that contains the normalized count values from the row in normalized_counts that corresponds to the MOV10 gene.

-     - Check the class of this expression vector.
-Then, convert it to a numeric vector using `as.numeric(expression)`
+     - Check the class of `expression`.
+Convert it to a numeric vector using `as.numeric(expression)`

-     - Bind that vector to your metadata data frame (`meta`) and call the new data frame `df`.
+     - Bind that vector to your metadata data frame (`counts_meta`) and call the new data frame `df`.

      - Create a ggplot by constructing the plot line by line: